datastax/python-driver/docs/api/cassandra/cqlengine/models.rst

         object is determined by its primary key(s).
 And please note using this flag would incur performance cost.

-        if the insertion didn't applied, a LWTException exception would be raised.
+        If the insertion isn't applied, a :class:`~cassandra.cqlengine.query.LWTException` is raised.

         .. code-block:: python